hoheinzollern/workshop-cybersikkehed/README.md

     ```
 4. To check that you have done everything correctly, type `cmatrix` and press Enter.
 Good job!
 (Press `CTRL+C` to exit)

-## Get support from us

-Join our Discord Server for company and help! https://discord.gg/gQ6A9x7C

 ## Workshop Day 1

 This year we will cover the great material by [omu training](https://omu.rce.so/gcc-2022/) given at the [Global Cybersecurity Camp](https://gcc.ac/).